Today I am explaining exactly what is an emergency fund and why you need one.

 Is it Necessary?

-If you can answer yes to all three of these questions, than it is an appropriate time to use your emergency fund.
+If you can answer yes to all three of these questions, than it is an appropriate time to use your emergency money.
+If you answered No, than do not use it.
+Instead come up with a different way to fund your expense.

-It is commong to experience guilt when you use money from your emergency fund.
-Remind yourself that it is OK!
+Remind yourself that it is OK, this is what the fund is for!
 You have been responsible in saving money, and it is ok to use this money when the time is right.
 It is there to USE, when you need it.

 But, be sure to replenish the fund after your emergency has passed.